-The deviations in remuneration compared to the previous fiscal year is mainly due to the following factors:
+The deviation in remuneration compared to the previous fiscal year is mainly due to the following factors:

-- The individual fixed remuneration and target STI remained unchanged versus previous year except for one member who recived a moderate salary increase. - The LTI grant values increased compared to previous year, mainly due to the exceptional fourth tranche of PSU which is subject to a four-year cliff vesting based on the outperformance of the targets of the Mid-Term Plan. - The overall payout under the STIP was lower than in the previous year due to the stretched target setting.
-The performance in the reporting year was strong at Group and regional level.
-With a volume increase to 2,139,758 tonnes (+5.1%), an operating profit (EBIT) of CHF 601.2 million (+11.9% in local currencies), a Free cash flow of CHF 289.7 million and overall 51% of raw materials sourced sustainably, the Group targets have been clearly exceeded overall.
-All regions contributed strongly to the results of the Group.
-The STI payouts amount to 142.7% of the target for the CEO and range between 123.6% and 155.6% of the target for the other current members of the Executive Committee. - Consequently, the ratio of fixed versus variable remuneration amounts to 23.0% versus 77.0% for the CEO, and 21.2% versus 78.8% in average for the other current members of the Executive Committee.
+- The changes in the composition of the Executive Committee, increasing the number of members from nine to ten: Olivier Delaunay was appointed Chief Operations Officer on September 1, 2019, replacing Dirk Poelman who retired from the Company; Andrew Fleming and Rogier van Sligter were appointed Co-Presidents EMEA on May 1, 2020, succeeding Massimo Garavaglia who left the Company. - For the other members of the Executive Committee, the individual fixed remuneration and target STI remained unchanged versus previous year except for two members who received a moderate salary increase. - The LTI grant values decreased compared to previous year; the awards granted last year included an exceptional fourth tranche of PSU that has not been renewed this year (please refer to the Remuneration Report 2018/19 for further details on the exceptional PSU tranche). - The overall payout under the STIP was lower than in the previous year.
+The original targets remained unchanged and were not adjusted for COVID-19 implications.
+The performance in the fiscal year was heavily influenced by the pandemic: With a volume decrease to 2.1 million tonnes (-2.0%), an operating profit (EBIT, recurring) of CHF 491million (-13.8% in local currencies), a strong Free cash flow of CHF 317 million and overall 58% of raw materials sourced sustainably, the Group targets have not been reached.
+The STI payouts amount to 89.0% of the target for the CEO and range between 75.2% and 109.6% of the target for the other current members of the Executive Committee. - Consequently, the ratio of fixed versus variable remuneration amounts to 30.1% versus 69.9% for the CEO, and 27.0% versus 73.0% in average for the other current members of the Executive Committee.

-The PSU granted under the LTIP in 2016 vested at the end of the reporting year.
-Under the plan rules of the 2016 LTIP, the vesting of the first tranche of PSU was conditional upon the share price evolution of Barry

-Callebaut compared to the average share price evolution of peer companies.
-The share price of Barry Callebaut increased by 59.5% during the plan period compared to an average of the peer group of 12.4%, which ranks Barry Callebaut as second among twelve companies and translates into a vesting level of 260%.
-The vesting of the second tranche of PSU related to the ROIC target translated into a vesting level of 160%.
-The aggregate vesting of the PSUs related to the grants in FY 2016/17 thus amounts to 210%.
+The PSU granted under the LTIP in 2017 vested at the end of the reporting year.
+Under the plan rules of the 2017 LTIP, the vesting of the first half of the PSU was conditional upon the share price evolution of Barry Callebaut compared to the average share price evolution of peer companies.
+The share price of Barry Callebaut increased by 38.8% during the plan period which ranks Barry Callebaut as number 2 among twelve companies and translates into a vesting level of 260%.
+The vesting of the other half of PSU related to the ROIC target translated into a vesting level of 120%.
+The aggregate vesting level of the PSUs related to the grants in FY 2017/18 thus amounts to 190%.

-The aggregate amount of remuneration for the Executive Committee is subject to the approval of the General Meeting of Shareholders.
-A maximum aggregate amount of fixed remuneration of CHF 6,500,000 was approved by the General Meeting of Shareholders in December 2017 prospectively for fiscal year 2018/19.
-Accordingly, the fixed remuneration of CHF 5,701,839 effectively paid is within the approved limits.
-The aggregate remuneration amount for the variable compensation for fiscal year 2018/19 will be submitted to shareholders' vote at the upcoming General Meeting of Shareholders in December 2019.
+The aggregate amount of remuneration for the Executive Committee is subject to the approval of the Annual General Meeting of Shareholders.
+A maximum aggregate amount of fixed remuneration of CHF 6,500,000 was approved by the Annual General Meeting of Shareholders in December 2018 prospectively for fiscal year 2019/20.
+Accordingly, the fixed remuneration of CHF 5,561,083 effectively paid is within the approved limits.
+The aggregate remuneration amount for the variable compensation for fiscal year 2019/20 will be submitted to shareholders' vote at the upcoming Annual General Meeting of Shareholders in December 2020.

-During fiscal year 2018/19, CHF 840,793 was paid to a former member of the Executive Committee, of which CHF 110,000 in fixed compensation and CHF 730,793 in variable compensation.
-No compensation was paid to parties closely related to members or former members of the Executive Committee.
+During fiscal year 2019/20, no compensation was paid to parties closely related to members or former members of the Executive Committee.

-During fiscal year 2018/19, no loans or credits were granted to members of the Executive Committee, former members of the Executive Committee nor to related parties.
-As of August 31, 2019, there were no outstanding loans or credits to members of the Executive Committee, to former members nor to related parties.
+During fiscal year 2019/20, no loans or credits were granted to members of the Executive Committee, former members of the Executive Committee nor to related parties.
+As of August 31, 2020, there were no outstanding loans or credits to members of the Executive Committee, to former members nor to related parties.